Hellebores Thumb

 Dahlias – Lift or Leave?

-Traditionally growers of dahlias lift tubers from the ground as foliage dies down, then store in a cool dry place until mid spring when they replant.
-Depending on where you live, your soil and winter weather conditions, dahlias may survive quite happily in ground over winter.
-Dwarf dahlias, and new generation, multi-branching varieties, such as ‘Love Affair’ and ‘Home Run’ bred by Dr. Keith Hammett in New Zealand can remain in the ground for many years.
+Traditionally growers of dahlias lift tubers from the ground as soon as foliage dies down, then store them in a cool dry place until mid-spring, when they replant.
+Depending on your local soil and winter weather conditions, dahlias may actually survive quite happily in ground over winter.

 Carpets Of Colour